hauchel/duco/doc/Duco.md

 Slave then starts calculating and sends back
 As the I2C solution works so flawlessly and the Serial is very helpful  for debugging ...

+## SPI Communication
+SPI is very fast serial communication, but only 1:1.
+The slaves could be daisy-chained, but this makes wiring  and software more complicated.

+    Master		Slave	Slave
+     SCLK	-->	---		--
+       DO  	-->	DI
+        		DO -->	DI
+		DI        	<--	DO

 ## I2C Communication